YIO-Remote/remote-os/README.md

 For details about the YIO Remote, please visit our documentation wiki: <https://github.com/YIO-Remote/documentation/wiki>

-This repository contains the custom Linux OS built with [buildroot](https://www.buildroot.org/) for the YIO Remote.
+This branch contains the custom developer Linux OS built with [buildroot](https://www.buildroot.org/) for the YIO Remote.

+**Attention: this is an old branch and no longer maintained!
+The developer configuration herein will be added to the regular branch soon as a custom build option.**

 ## Build